 We, the students of Barnard College, resolve to uphold the honor of the College by engaging with integrity in all of our academic pursuits.
 We affirm that academic integrity is the honorable creation and presentation of our own work.
 We acknowledge that it is our responsibility to seek clarification of proper forms of collaboration and use of academic resources in all assignments or exams.
 We consider academic integrity to include the proper use and care for all print, electronic, or other academic resources.
 We will respect the rights of others to engage in pursuit of learning in order to uphold our commitment to honor.
 We pledge to do all that is in our power to create a spirit of honesty and honor for its own sake.

-Students interested in study beyond the undergraduate level--including medical school, law school, business school, master’s programs, doctoral programs, and more—as well as those interested in pursuing an Advanced 4+ 1 Pathway with Columbia graduate schools (available at the Fu Foundation School of Engineering and Applied Sciences, Mailman School of Public Health, Harriman Institute, School of International and Public Administration, and Quantitative Methods in Social Sciences Program)—should consult with Beyond Barnard and with appropriate faculty advisers.
+Students interested in study beyond the undergraduate level--including medical school, law school, business school, master’s programs, doctoral programs, and more—as well as those interested in pursuing an Advanced 4+ 1 Pathway with Columbia graduate schools (available at the Fu Foundation School of Engineering and Applied Sciences, Mailman School of Public Health, Harriman Institute, School of International and Public Administration, or the Institute for Social and Economic Research and Policy) or the Paris Institute of Political Studies (Sciences Po)—should consult with Beyond Barnard and with appropriate faculty advisers.

 Note that students interested in medical school or any other training for the health professions (vet, nursing, pharmacy, etc.), should consult the Health Professions Advisor at Beyond Barnard.
 Applications to medical school require the completion of courses that train students in core competencies necessary for success on the MCAT and in medical school.
 To that end, students should work with their academic advisers to plan on taking a full year of Biology, a full year of Chemistry and a full year of Organic Chemistry (following Barnard’s entire Chem sequence, OR Columbia’s, but not both), a full year of Physics, requisite Calculus courses, one semester of Biochemistry, as well as one Psychology course, two writing-intensive courses in a humanities field (preferably English), and other coursework as well.
 For additional advising support, students should contact Beyond Barnard.